Thriving with Four-Wheel Drive: A Historical Overview

 Belly of the Beast

-“Here, everyone starts off as strangers, but by the end of the day, we’re all buddies,” Raggi remarks as we venture deeper into Þórsmörk.
-Just hours earlier, I was navigating Reykjavik’s bustling streets; now, I’m surrounded by towering glaciers, sprawling valleys, and glistening rivers.
-“This place is so dramatic,” Raggi observes, likely noticing my awe as I take in the stunning landscape.
-He shares two theories about how Þórsmörk earned its name: one suggests it was formed by the mighty Þór, hammer Mjölnir in hand, while the other attributes its origin to the frequent thunder and lightning that characterize the sheltered valley.
+“Here, everyone starts off as strangers, but by the end of the day, we’re all buddies,” Raggi says as we push further into Þórsmörk.
+An hour or two ago I was in Reykjavik traffic; now there are glaciers crowding the skyline and rivers threading through the valley floor.
+“This place is so dramatic,” Raggi adds, probably reading my face.
+He offers two theories on the name: one has Þór himself shaping the land, Mjölnir in hand, while the other points to the thunder and lightning that roll through the sheltered valley with surprising regularity.

-Our first adventure is a two-hour journey into the mysterious “Dragon’s Lair.”
-We cross a series of streams on our way to a cave, and Raggi thoughtfully reflects, “So much here feels ancient, even if it has changed recently.”
-His words echo a theme that resonates throughout our tour: the landscape of Þórsmörk is in a continual state of flux.
-“That rock wasn’t here last weekend,” he points out, or “That mountain was entirely covered in snow!”
+Our first proper stop is a two-hour trek into what Raggi calls the “Dragon’s Lair.”
+We ford a string of streams on the way to a cave, and at one point he pauses and says, “So much here feels ancient, even if it has changed recently.”
+That observation turns out to be a thread running through the whole day.
+“That rock wasn’t here last weekend,” he’ll say later, or “That mountain was entirely covered in snow!”
+The landscape genuinely shifts between visits.

 Grandma Knows Best